-Table 2 breaks down the results by question type to contextualize the analysis of the failures.
+Table 2 breaks down the results by question type to analyze the failures.
 The outcome questions errors occurred only from failures to retrieve the correct case from the case library.
 The system would reason from whatever structural abstractions it found from the example case.
 The four failures occurred when the system confused a gear rotating inside another gear with two gears rotating side by side due to annotation glyph placement.
 Failure detection in qualitative mechanics is difficult because it is an implicit assumption that the mapping with the example case will provide the correct structural abstractions.
 People seem to handle this by recognizing contradictions in their reasoning.

-The problem solving failures in the DQA problems were much more interesting due to their complexity.
+The problem solving failures in the DQA problems were much more interesting, due to their complexity.
 During the model formulation phase, the retrieval algorithm determines that the mapping with the example case will yield a causal model for the quantity in question.
 For 20 of the 77 problems, a retrieval causally constraining the sought quantity could not be found.
-Frequently this was because the example drawers drew the situation at a different level of abstraction than the problem drawer.
-This was especially true for the one problem that was never solved correctly.
-The second failure that occurs is when the causal model contains elements that do not exist in the problem sketch due to a bad mapping.
+Frequently this was because the KEs drew the situation at a different level of abstraction than the PE.
+This was especially true for the one problem that was never solved correctly where the KEs' sketches contained between 7 and 8 glyphs and the PE's contained only 5 glyphs.
+The second failure type is when the causal model contains elements that do not exist in the problem sketch due to a bad mapping.
 These are the remaining 16 DQA failures.
-An example of this appears in figure 2.
+An example of this appears in Figure 4.